jmjuanes/mikel/packages/mikel-press/README.md

 ### `press.SourcePlugin(options)`

-This plugin reads content from the specified `config.source` directory and loads it into the system for processing.
+This plugin reads content from the specified `options.source` directory and loads it into the system for processing.

 Options:
 - `options.source` (string): Specifies a custom source directory.
-If not provided, `config.source` is used.
+If not provided, `./content` folder is used.
-- `options.extensions` (array): Defines the file extensions that should be processed.
-The default value is `[".html", ".md", ".markdown"]`.
+- `options.extensions` (array or string): Defines the file extensions that should be processed.
+The default value is `"*"`.
 - `options.base` (string): Specifies the base path for the output files.

 ### `press.PagesPlugin()`